ltaylorwarren/pam/README.md

 ```

 # 5. Update
-If you want to receive updates for PAM put this at the end of the moonraker.conf file.
+If you want to receive updates for PAM, add this at the end of the moonraker.conf file.
 ```ini
 # PAM
 [update_manager pam]